hewwodarkness/DailyRecordGoogleSheetsScript/README.md

 # ExcelScript
-Historicaly record the data into google sheets cells
+Historicaly record the data into Google Sheets from one sheet to another